ory/docs/docs/oathkeeper/pipeline/mutator.md

 This mutator takes the authentication information (such as subject) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
-Your backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint provided by the ORY Oathkeeper API.
+Your backend can verify the token by fetching the (public) key from the `/.well-known/jwks.json` endpoint provided by the Ory Oathkeeper API.

-Let's say a request is made to a resource protected by ORY Oathkeeper using Basic Authorization:
+Let's say a request is made to a resource protected by Ory Oathkeeper using Basic Authorization:

 ```bash